heisenatschool/heisenatschool.github.io/README.md

 In the future, I would like to expand this website to cover other courses as well.
 For a science subject like biology or chemistry, we would have research papers in place of the applications sections.

+This web site was coded by Ariya Narayanasamy using HTML, CSS and Bootstrap's CSS and JavaScript.

 Disclaimer: This website was made for educational purposes.
 We do not own any of the content uploaded on this website.